Welcome to 160knots.com !

 Landing at Chiriaco Summit

-It's a popular stop for travelers and truckers who want to gas up, get a home cooked meal or browse the unique gift shop at the Chiriaco Summit store, enjoy a cold dessert from Fosters Freeze or land at the airport.
+Today it's a popular stop for travelers and truckers who want to gas up, get a home cooked meal, browse the unique gift shop at the Chiriaco Summit store or enjoy a cold dessert from Fosters Freeze.

 In 1958, a rural branch of the U.S. Post Office was opened and the name of the area was changed from Shaver Summit to Chiriaco Summit.
 Today, Chiriaco Summit is a family owned corporation with son Robert as the General Manager and daughter Margit continuing to work in different facets of the business.